 Due to the rigidity of the current benchmark formula, it is incapable of assessing the real time challenges facing the health care system or evaluating the value of investment.
 The benchmark formula needs to be revisited in order to account for both real-time economic factors, such as labor costs and inflation, and patient needs that impact the overall cost of the system.
-Looking at the three-year trend, physician expenses continue to be largely cost-effective, remaining well below the benchmark for spending growth.
+Looking at the 2022 data, physician expenses experienced a modest decrease, continuing the trend of being largely cost-effective, and remaining well below the benchmark for spending growth.
 However, certain areas of health care continue to face enormous cost pressures and have an existential need to exceed the benchmark, such as smaller medical practices, primary care, behavioral health, and long-term care.
 The continued struggle with unprecedented workforce challenges and the historic rate of inflation have contributed to increased costs and impacted physician practices that are struggling to achieve sustainable margins.
 Maintaining a competitive and equitable health care workforce requires increased compensation and benefits, which raises the costs of labor.
 Operating practice expenses are also increasing in the face of inflation and the shift in delivery of health care.
 It is necessary that the growth associated with these factors is not considered solely within the confines of the benchmark as currently formulated.
 Without revisiting the benchmark formula to account for these externalities, the current benchmark must be utilized as a generalized metric and must remain at a reasonable rate that appreciates the externalities that so significantly affect year-over-year rates of growth.
+The benchmark needs to account for affordability, equity, and the investments required to realize these fundamental goals.